grnet/synnefo/docs/cyclades-api-guide.rst

 * **disk** the servers disk size in GB

-* **cpu** and **vcpus** are semantically equivalent terms in Cyclades and OS Compute APIs respectively and they refer to the number of virtual CPUs assigned to a server
+* **cpu** and **vcpus** are semantically equivalent terms in Cyclades and OS/Compute APIs respectively and they refer to the number of virtual CPUs assigned to a server

-* **link ref** and **link href** refer to the Atom link attributes that are `used in OS Compute API <http://docs.openstack.org/api/openstack-compute/2/content/List_Flavors-d1e4188.html>`_.
+* **link ref** and **link href** refer to the Atom link attributes that are `used in OS/Compute API <http://docs.openstack.org/api/openstack-compute/2/content/List_Flavors-d1e4188.html>`_.

 .. _image-ref: